Collaborate with your colleagues using Office 365 Groups

 When you create or upload a file in the group’s OneDrive for Business page, it’s automatically shared with all members of the group.
 When you add members to the group, they automatically get shared access to the files.
 By default, only group members have view and edit access to the files.
-When you create a group in Dynamics 365, it’s set to private, so only the group members can see information about the group including files, conversations, or even the group itself.
+When you create a group in Dynamics 365 for Customer Engagement, it’s set to private, so only the group members can see information about the group including files, conversations, or even the group itself.

 To see the latest list of documents, refresh the list using by choosing the refresh icon.

 To upload or manage all of your documents in OneDrive for Business, click Open OneDrive.

 Use the Office 365 Connectors for Groups to connect new or existing Office 365 Groups with Customer Engagement so the group is notified when new activities are posted.

 To set it up, see Deploy Office 365 Groups.

 We'd love to hear your thoughts.
 Choose the type you'd like to provide:

 Our feedback system is built on GitHub Issues.
 Read more on our blog.